GSA/piv-guides/_devconfig/ssh-linux.md

 		mkdir /etc/sshd/authorized_keys
         ```

-     3. To allow only one user to have such access, place the user&#39;s PIV card's SSH public key in the following directory, according to the user name: **/etc/sshd/authorized_keys/[login ID]**. (**Note:** To ensure that access requirements are enforced, only a **root user** may modify this directory and its files.)
+     3. To allow one user to have such access, place the user&#39;s PIV card's SSH public key in the following directory, according to the user's name: **/etc/sshd/authorized_keys/[login ID]**. (**Note:** To ensure that access requirements are enforced, only a **root user** may modify this directory and its files.)

-     4. Disable any alternative means of access (i.e., via passwords, as needed.
+     4. Disable any alternative means of access (i.e., via passwords), as needed.

 ## Log in via SSH

-  1. Insert your PIV card into your computer's the card reader.
+  1. Insert your **PIV card** into your computer's card reader.
   2. On **RHEL** and **CentOS**, run the following commands:

         ```